-The County's General Plan and Zoning Code include provisions to allow for mixed and residential uses in all of the County's commercially designated areas as conditional uses, except for the CB zone where mixed use is allow outright.
-The County will consider allowing for mixed use in additional commercial zones.
+The County's General Plan and Zoning Code include provisions to allow for mixed commercial and residential use in all of the County's commercially designated areas as conditional uses, except for the CB zone where mixed use is allow outright.
+The County is also including a program to allow for by right mixed use in additional commercial zones (Program 3.2.3) by December 2024.